Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Numerical performance

-We compare BPL with some classical numerical schemes.
-Some of them are popular choices for solving stiff equations.
-More details on them can be found in \cite{book:hairer2,isereles96,butcher03,lambert1991,ascher98,leveque07,cox_2002}.
-These schemes have either a forth or a tenth consistency order and are listed hereafter. \begin{itemize} \item The 4-th order explicit Runge-Kutta algorithm with a Fehlberg adaptative time step \cite{fehlberg70,book:hairer2}, called RK4 hereinafter. \item The 5-stage 10-th order implicit adaptative Gauss-Legendre method which is a Runge-Kutta scheme combined with a Gauss-Legendre quadrature \cite{book:hairer2}, shortened into GAU. \item The 4-step 4-th order implicit backward differentiation formula \cite{curtiss52,book:hairer2}, initiated with RK4, and designated by BDF in this article. \item The 4-th order exponential time differencing method combined with the adaptative Runge-Kutta-Fehlberg method \cite{cox_2002}.
-The pseudo-inversion of the linear operator is carried out with a sigular value decomposition and the evaluation of the matrix exponential is done with a matricial Padé approximation (other possibilities are available in literature).
-This method is generally called ETDRK4, but will simply be refered to as ETD. \end{itemize} RK4 has been chosen for its popularity and speed in solving non-stiff equations, GAU for its order 10 (the same order as that set for BPL), BDF for its popularity in solving stiff equations and ETD because it is a relatively recent integrator.
-All of these methods are adaptative.
-Their precision are driven by a tolerance parameter on the estimated error.
-All the schemes are coded entirely in python with a fairly equal effort in optimization.
-The computations are run on a single processor.
-Each of these schemes may have some good properties (simplecticity, \dots) and domains where it excells.
-Our goal is not to make a full comparison of BPL with these schemes.
-The laters are used simply as reference to situate the performance of BPL.
-We focus only on precision, on the size of the time step and on computation time.
+\begin{itemize} \item The 4-stage 4-th order explicit Runge-Kutta algorithm with a Fehlberg adaptive time step \cite{fehlberg70,book:hairer2}, called RK4 hereinafter. \item The 5-stage 10-th order implicit adaptive Gauss-Legendre method which is a Runge-Kutta scheme combined with a Gauss-Legendre quadrature \cite{book:hairer2}, refered as GAU. \item The 4-step 4-th order implicit backward differentiation formula \cite{curtiss52,book:hairer2}, initialized with RK4, and named BDF in this article. \item The 4-th order exponential time differencing method combined with the adaptive Runge-Kutta-Fehlberg method \cite{cox_2002}.
+This method is generally called ETDRK4, but will simply be shortened to ETD. \end{itemize} RK4 has been chosen for its popularity and speed in solving non-stiff equations, GAU for its order 10 (the same order as that set for BPL), BDF for its popularity in solving stiff equations and ETD because it is a relatively recent integrator for stiff equations.
+All of these methods are adaptive.
+The step size is updated at each time iteration with a formula

 where $k$ is the order of the scheme and $\tau$ is a small tolerance parameter which can be choosen to adjust the accuracy of the method. $e_{n+1}$ is an estimation of the local error.
 Indications on how it is computed are given below for each scheme.

 For RK4 and GAU, which are multi-stage one-step methods, the approximate solution at $t=t_{n+1}$ can be written as follows:

 where $s$ is the number of stages.
 The intermediate values $k_i$ and the coefficients $b_i$ are defined in equation~(1.8) and in Table~5.1 of \cite{book:hairer} for RK4, and in equation~(7.7) of \cite{book:hairer} and in page 71 of \cite{book:hairer2} for GAU.
 The estimated error $e_{n+1}$ is obtained from the difference between $u_{n+1}$ and a second estimation

 of the approximate solution, having at least an order $k$ of constistency.
 The coefficients $b_i^*$ are provided in Table 5.1 of \cite{book:hairer} for RK4.
 They are defined in \cite{book:hairer2}, equation (8.16), and in \cite{swart97}, section 2, for GAU.